 US Gas Spread Nymex Mar01 to Apr01 USD/MM

-A financial Spread Transaction with Enron North America Corp. which will generate two Transactions, one on each of two Products, under which either (A) for the case in which Counterparty submits an offer to sell to Enron, Counterparty shall buy the First Product and sell the Second Product, each in respect of the Notional Quantity per Determination Period; or (B) for the case in which Counterparty submits an offer to buy from Enron, Counterparty shall sell the First Product and buy the Second Product, each in respect of the Notional Quantity per Determination Period.
-The fixed price for the First Product will be the midpoint of the bid and offer price(s) or the bid or offer price at the time of the Transaction.
-The fixed price for the Second Product will be the fixed price used for the First Product, modified by the price submitted by the Counterparty on the Website.
+Two financial Swap Transactions with Enron North America Corp. under which either (A) for the case in which Counterparty submits an offer to sell to Enron, Counterparty shall pay the Floating Price in the First Transaction and the Fixed Price in the Second Transaction while Enron shall pay the Fixed Price in the First Transaction and the Floating Price in the Second Transaction, each in respect of the Notional Quantity per Determination Period; or (B) for the case in which Counterparty submits an offer to buy from Enron, Counterparty shall pay the Fixed Price in the First Transaction and the Floating Price in the Second Transaction while Enron shall pay the Floating Price in the First Transaction and the Fixed Price in the Second Transaction, each in respect of the Notional Quantity per Determination Period.
+The Fixed Price for the First Transaction will be the midpoint of the bid and offer price(s) [on the website for the first product listed in the short description]at the time of the Transaction if both the bid and offer prices are then available or the available price if only one of such prices is then available.
+The Fixed Price for the Second Transaction will be the Fixed Price used for the First Transaction, modified by the price submitted by the Counterparty on the Website.

-The Notional Quantity per Determination Period for the Transactions on both the First Product and the Second Product is the volume submitted by the Counterparty via the Website.
-The Payment Date for a Transaction will be 5 business days after both Floating Prices are determinable.
+The Notional Quantity per Determination Period for the Transactions is the volume submitted by the Counterparty via the Website.
+The Payment Date for a Transaction will be 5 business days after the Floating Price is determinable.

-The Floating Price for each Transaction shall be the settlement price for the last scheduled Trading Day of the NYMEX Henry Hub Natural Gas Futures Contract for the applicable Determination Period.
+The Floating Price for a Transaction shall be the settlement price for the last scheduled Trading Day of the NYMEX Henry Hub Natural Gas Futures Contract for the applicable Determination Period.

-For the purposes of this Transaction, the Determination Period for the First Product shall correspond to the first date which appears above.
-The Determination Period for the Second Product shall correspond to the second date which appears above.
+For the purposes of this Transaction, the Determination Period for the First Transaction shall correspond to the first date which appears above.
+The Determination Period for the Second Transaction shall correspond to the second date which appears above.

 The price is quoted in US Dollars per unit of volume, which will be the Contractual Currency.